 Instructions

-- Cover with a towel, and let the mixture sit in a warm place for 20-30 minutes.
+- Cover with a towel, and allow the batter to rest in a warm place for 20-30 minutes.

-- Heat a non-stick pan on medium heat, then pour the batter from a jug or using a spoon to create little circles (for small Atayef pour 1 tablespoon of batter, for medium sized ones add 2 tablespoons, and ¼ cup for the large ones).
+- Heat a non-stick pan or a griddle over medium-high heat, then pour the batter from a jug or using a spoon to create little circles (for small Atayef pour 1 tablespoon of batter, for medium-sized ones do 2 tablespoons, and ¼ cup for the large ones).

 - As the Atayef cook, lots of bubbles will appear.
 Keep cooking (do not flip) until these bubbles dry out (about 2 minutes).
 If no bubbles are appearing, you might need to add a little bit of more water as your batter is probably too thick.

-- When the bubbles dry out completely and are no longer shiny, it means that the atayef are done.
-Remove them from pan immediately, and repeat the process until you finish up the batter.
+- When the bubbles dry out completely and the surface is no longer shiny, it means that the atayef are done.
+Remove immediately, and repeat the process until you finish up the batter.

 - Transfer the atayef to a tea towel and cover very well so that they don't dry out (otherwise they will start breaking when you try to fold/seal them).